AbhinavMohanSDE/AbhinavMohanSDE/README.md

 I have also founded a startup that focused on gaming and a full-stack webgl platform for users.

-I am a result-oriented programmer, that focuses on the feature being completed <- with minimal tech debt (has to be a good balance between feature delivery + scalable system structure), and love the thrill of solving complex problems.
+I am a result-oriented programmer, that focuses on feature completion <- with minimal tech debt (has to be a good balance between feature delivery + scalable system structure), and love the thrill of solving complex problems.

 My expertise spans Web, Mobile, Game, AR/VR development.